Learn and Work

-Industry Events enable students to gain industry exposure and connect what they are learning in class to industry trends, while also building their professional networks.
-These events may include: Nairobi Film Festival, FilmAid, Nairobi Innovation Week.
+Industry Events enables students to gain industry exposure and connect what they are learning in class to industry trends, while also building their professional networks.
+These events may include Nairobi Film Festival, FilmAid, Nairobi Innovation Week.
 Students participate in a minimum of two events per term.

 In their final term, students complete their required coursework, in addition to the following:

-- Professional Portfolio, which is supervised by a technical advisor and must be approved by a committee of industry professionals.
+- Professional Portfolio, which is supervised by a technical advisor and approved by a committee of industry professionals.

-- Project-Based Dissertation under the supervision by a technical advisor and approved by a committee of industry professionals.
+- Project-Based Dissertation under the supervision of a technical advisor and approved by a committee of industry professionals.

 - Internship Placement, which requires students to be interviewed and hand-picked by employers for a four-month full-time internship.

 Work Placement enables students to practise the skills they learn in class to produce professional products for our employer partners.
 Students are held to ethical standards in terms of their attitude, behaviour and work quality.
 By the time students complete their final term of coursework, they will have completed eight short-term projects, equipping them with invaluable experience in their chosen field and an impressive portfolio of work to boot.